FrankSalad/spot-the-drowning-child/README.md

 Confirmed working on desktop browsers, mobile experience is a work in progress.
 If you've found a bug, do let me know [in an issue](https://github.com/FrankSalad/spot-the-drowning-child/issues/new).
 Android users especially (I don't have an android to test on, unfortunately.)

+#### How can I help?

+<a href='http://ko-fi.com?i=1004WX6TN7MJ1' target='_blank'><img width="160" style='border:0px' src='https://az743702.vo.msecnd.net/cdn/btn1.png' border='0' alt='Buy Me A Coffee at Ko-Fi.com' /></a>

+[Donate to the Genesis Project](http://the-parklands-foundation.myshopify.com/collections/frontpage/products/the-genesis-project)

-Help out by adding to the video library.
+You can also help out by adding to the video library.
 I [created a tool](http://spotthedrowningchild.com/creator.html) to make this easier.
 Follow the instructions on the page and I'll do my best to include it in the live game.

-If you really liked this:

-<a href='http://ko-fi.com?i=1004WX6TN7MJ1' target='_blank'><img width="160" style='border:0px' src='https://az743702.vo.msecnd.net/cdn/btn1.png' border='0' alt='Buy Me A Coffee at Ko-Fi.com' /></a>

-[Donate to the Genesis Project](http://the-parklands-foundation.myshopify.com/collections/frontpage/products/the-genesis-project)